The University of Arizona's Educational Interpreting Program teaches students to become interpret

-Arizona Model United Nations Conference at 50
+Arizona Model United Nations

 More than 400 high school students are expected to attend the UA student-run Arizona Model United Nations' High School Conference, which is now in its 50th year.

 The UA student-run Arizona Model United Nations, or AzMUN, hosts the High School Conference – now in its 50th year – to to inform students about international affairs in an interactive format.